Today is my blog’s fifth birthday, and I can hardly believe it. Five freaking years, indeed!

 - Once the eggs have been added, add the flour mixture from the 3rd step in three parts, alternating with 1 1/2 cups buttermilk in two parts, starting and ending with both the flour mixture.
 Continue mixing until the last of the flour is just incorporated — at this point, it’s okay to have one or two flour streaks left in the batter.

-- In a small ramekin, combine 2 teaspoons distilled white vinegar with 1 teaspoon vinegar.
+- In a small ramekin, combine 2 teaspoons distilled white vinegar with 1 teaspoon baking soda.
 The mixture will begin to bubble and fizz immediately.
 Quickly add it to the cake batter and mix for an additional minute or so.